false-spring/gbfr-logs/README.md

 > Q: My issue isn't listed here, or I have a suggestion.

 Feel free to create a [new GitHub issue](https://github.com/false-spring/gbfr-logs/issues) or [join the Discord server](https://discord.gg/GR4r9zrqJj).

+> Q: How do I add/edit my language?

+Read [src-tauri/lang/README.md](./src-tauri/lang/README.md) for more information on how to add/edit language support!

 ## For Developers